smirarab/sepp/README.TIPP.md

 By setting `SEPP_DEBUG` environment variable to `True`, you can instruct SEPP to output more information that can be helpful for debugging.

-This [tutorial](tutorial/tipp-tutorial.md) contains examples of running TIPP for read classification as well as abundance profiling.
+This [tutorial](tutorial/tipp-tutorial.md) contains examples of running TIPP for read classification as well as abundance profiling using the script `run_abundance.py`.

 ---------------------------------------------